alexn256/alexn256/README.md

-- 👋 Hi, my name is Alexander Naumov.And I think i'm a software engineer.
+- 👋 Hi, my name is Alexander Naumov.
+And I think i'm a software engineer.